h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

   By default, XGBoost will create N+1 new cols for categorical features with N levels (i.e., ``categorical_encoding="one_hot_internal"``).

--  **Why does my H2O cloud on Hadoop became unresponsive when running XGBoost even when I supplied 4 times the datasize memory?**
+-  **Why does my H2O cluster on Hadoop became unresponsive when running XGBoost even when I supplied 4 times the datasize memory?**

   XGBoost uses memory outside the Java heap, and when that memory is not available, Hadoop kills the h2o job and the h2o cluster becomes unresponsive.
 Please set ``-extramempercent`` argument to a much higher value (120% recommended) when starting H2O.
 This argument configures the extra memory for internal JVM use outside of the Java heap and is a percentage of mapperXmx.
 For example: